The Postdoctoral Certificate Program in Clinical and Translational Science requires:

 - A minimum GPA of 3.0 on a 4.0 scale

-- Submission of a manuscript based on the results of your clinical and translational research project
+- Submission of a first-author manuscript based on the results of a clinical and translational research project

-If the scholar is able to commit 100 percent of his or her time to the Postdoctoral Certificate Program, it is possible to complete the 12 credits and the research project and manuscript within one year.
-The program may take longer if less than 100 percent of the scholar's time is available.
+If the scholar is able to commit 100% protected time to the Postdoctoral Certificate Program, it is possible to complete the 13 credits and the research project and manuscript within one year.
+The program may take longer if less than 100% of the scholar's time is available.

 All coursework for the Postdoctoral Certificate Program is offered through Mayo Clinic Graduate School of Biomedical Sciences.
-Of the 12 didactic credits needed to complete the program, six are required and six are elective.
-The required courses are offered twice a year, beginning in the summer quarter and winter quarter.
+A minimum of 13 credits is necessary to complete the program — eight foundational and five elective.

 |CTSC 5600: Statistics in Clinical and Translational Research

 Concentrations and elective credits

 Five additional elective credits are required within the 13-credit program.
 Scholars can customize a curriculum that best meets their individual professional goals or choose to focus their elective credits in a concentration area.

 Scholars are encouraged to fulfill electives with clinical and translational science courses (CTSC).
 Other Mayo Clinic Graduate School of Biomedical Sciences courses may be considered with approval.

 Course descriptions and schedules